fbpx

 Innovation in the service of sustainable development

-The Port of Montreal promotes green navigation through its innovative initiatives.
-Recently, it introduced shore power for cruise ships and wintering vessels (reducing GHG emissions by about 2,800 tonnes per year), and put in place a liquefied natural gas (LNG) supply solution to refuel ships with a less polluting fuel.
+The Port of Montreal promotes environmentally-friendly navigation through its innovative initiatives.
+It introduced shore power for cruise ships and wintering vessels, and put in place a liquefied natural gas (LNG) supply solution to refuel ships with a less polluting fuel.

 READ MORE